 In addition, the ability of our subsidiaries in the PRC to pay dividends to their shareholders is subject to the requirements of PRC law.
 PRC regulations permit payment of dividends only out of accumulated profits as determined in accordance with PRC accounting standards and regulations.
 Dividends may not be paid until cumulative prior years' losses are made up.
 As a result, if our subsidiaries in the PRC incur losses, such losses may impair their ability to pay dividends or other distributions to us, which would restrict our ability to pay dividends and to service our indebtedness.
 Our PRC subsidiaries are required to make monthly contributions to the social security plan and the housing reserve fund maintained for their employees, consisting of pension benefits, personal injury insurance, maternity insurance and medical and unemployment benefits.
-In addition, some of our PRC subsidiaries may be required to set aside at least 10% of their after-tax profits based on PRC accounting standards in accordance with their articles of association and PRC law each year to their PRC statutory reserve until the cumulative amount of such reserve reaches 50% of their registered capital.
-As of March 31, 2015, we have PRC statutory reserve of approximately HK\$143,070,000 for our PRC subsidiaries.
+In addition, some of our PRC subsidiaries may be required to set aside at least 10% of their after-tax profits based on PRC accounting standards in accordance with their articles of association and PRC law each year to their PRC statutory reserve of approximately HK\$150,214,000 for our PRC subsidiaries.